opentx/lua-reference-guide/README.md

 Part I of the guide shows how to enable Lua support for Taranis and includes basic examples of each types of script.

-Part II is a reference of the Lua API.
+Part II is a reference of the OpenTx Lua API.